Oz Amram

 I’m Oz, a postdoctoral researcher at Fermilab working on the intersection of AI and particle physics.

-My current research focuses novel model independent searches and data-collection strategies (triggers) for new particles based on anomaly detection, and using generative AI for fast simulations of particle interactions in calorimeters.
+I also work on generative AI for fast simulations of particle interactions in calorimeters, and AI-enabled data-collection strategies (triggers).
 Previously I also worked on precision electroweak measurements and various aspects of the CMS pixel detector.

 I completed my PhD at Johns Hopkins University in 2022.
 My thesis was titled “Searching for Anomalies in Proton-Proton Collisions at the Large Hadron Collider”.